bleudev/pytecord_old_archive/docs/source/objects/bot.rst

 Represention of Gateway "REACTION_REMOVE" event

 Args for event:
-    reaction: DisRemovedReaction object.
+    reaction: Reaction object.
 Reaction that was removed

 ON_TYPING
 =========